 Sometimes, you can create a new WordPress admin user account via FTP.
 In other cases, if previous is not possible, you might want to hack into a WordPress website (No, we do not promote illegal hacking) or create a backdoor entry for WordPress site.

-It also happens where a customer have no idea how to log in, and no longer have any contact with the previous developer so they do not know how to get in.
+It also happens where a customer has no idea how to log in, and no longer has any contact with the previous developer so they do not know how to get in.
 Trying to get the login information from an old developer can sometimes be tricky and take a while if they even respond.

 This trick can help you get access to a WordPress installation even if you only have the FTP login information or if you have been hacked and all your admin accounts have been deleted or modified.
 Have you been hacked?
 Check out this article how to recover your SEO work after a hack.